thindil/nish/CONTRIBUTING.md

 ### Coding standard

-The project follows the default coding standards for [Nim](https://nim-lang.org/docs/nep1.html).
+The project follows the default coding standards for [Nim](https://nim-lang.org/docs/nep1.html), with additional extensions:

+* All calls to subprograms must use named parameters.
+* All subprograms must have pragmas: `gcSafe`, `raises` and `tags`.
+* Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main shell's loop can't raise any exception.
+* If possible, subprograms without side effects should be declared as functions.
+* All subprograms must have a corresponding unit test, even if it is a very simple test.

 ### Code submission